ascl00/homebridge-samsung-airconditioner/README.md

 	5.3 if necessary change the patchCert

-	5.4 If ypu obtain an error with this string "Power function failed /bin/sh: jq: not found" install jq with the command brew install jq

-6. If you obtain an Nan error see if your AC is connected to the wifi.
+5. If you obtain an Nan error see if your AC is connected to the wifi.